 She said fostering a new culture at Manitoba Hydro, combined with the company’s existing infrastructure, will position it well to help the province achieve its long-term economic development goals.

 “This is a wholesale change, that is shaking our industry to its core,” Grewal said.
 “But those who plan and get ahead of it, and have the advantage of the assets we have, will actually end up in a much better place.

 “We are so fortunate compared to our neighbours,” she added.
 “We have green, dependable electricity in an environment where so much is being driven by climate change.
 Our energy can be leveraged to attract industry and jobs.”

 While many people might find the process of modernizing a traditional monopoly utility to be a daunting task, Grewal speaks about it with a smile on her face.

 “I’m a change agent, and I don’t do status quo well,” she explained.
 “I like dealing with problems and complexities because it’s challenging and fun.

 “This is the most interesting time to be in this business.
 It’s also going to be one of the most challenging but I think if we play it right we will leverage the benefits of that green, dependable energy Manitobans have invested in.”

-Grewal will share a few more details on Manitoba Hydro’s new strategic plan and new business model as the featured speaker on March 20th at “The Power of Leadership” luncheon presented by The Winnipeg Chamber of Commerce.
+Grewal will share a few more details on Manitoba Hydro’s new strategic plan, new business model and their COVID-19 response as the featured speaker on January 28th at “The Power of Leadership” virtual luncheon presented by The Winnipeg Chamber of Commerce.